sam-trg/hashnode-blog/README.md

 [![Headless Hashnode Demo — With Blog Starter Kit (Deployed to Vercel)](https://cdn.hashnode.com/res/hashnode/image/upload/v1697541065189/5ct0eFWIu.png?auto=format&w=500)](https://youtu.be/5Yuxoqohvrk)

 [![Customizing Hashnode Blog Starter Kit using TailwindCSS — Headless Hashnode Demo](https://cdn.hashnode.com/res/hashnode/image/upload/v1697540919799/MWVa0aD78.png?auto=format&w=500)](https://youtu.be/oH8QG8E0Txk)

-## Found an issue?

-If you have found an issue or bug, please create an [issue](https://github.com/Hashnode/starter-kit/issues).

-If it's a quick fix, such as a misspelled word or a broken link, feel free to skip creating an issue.
-You can create a [pull request](https://github.com/Hashnode/starter-kit/pulls) directly.

-## Have feedback for us?

-Feel free to create an [issue](https://github.com/Hashnode/starter-kit/issues) with the **feedback** label.
-Our team will take a look and get back to you as soon as we can!

-## Reach out for help

-You can discuss ideas, ask questions, and meet other members from the Hashnode community in our [Discord](https://discord.gg/hashnode).
-You can also create tickets on [our intercom](https://hashnode.com/#support) to find support.

-If you like, you can also DM us on [X](https://x.com/hashnode)!